Thirupathi Ezhumalai Venkatesa

 Thirupathi Ezhumalai Venkatesa is a 1999 Indian Tamil-language comedy film directed by Rama Narayanan.
 The film stars Prabhu, S. Ve.
 Shekher, Vadivelu, Roja, Urvashi and Kovai Sarala.
 It was released on 4 December 1999.
 The film was Rama Narayanan's 100th film and was a hit at the box office.
-The film was remade in Telugu as Tirumala Tirupati Venkatesa.
+The film was remade in Telugu as Tirumala Tirupati Venkatesa (2000) with Roja and Sarala reprising their roles, and twice in Kannada as Yaarige Beda Duddu (2001) & “Govinda Gopala” (2007).

 Plot

 Venkatesa, Ezhumalai and Thirupathi are poor friends who want to become rich at any cost.
 Nachiappan, a bungalow watchman, has three daughters: Ragini, Padmini and Lalitha.
-When the owner left the bungalow on vacation, Nachiappan's daughters move into the bungalow.
+When the owner leaves the bungalow for a vacation, Nachiappan's daughters move into it.
 Afterwards, Nachiappan rents his owner's top portion bungalow to Thirupathi, Ezhumalai and Venkatesa who lied about their jobs.
 The three men eventually marry the three women.
 The rest of the story is how the three men will manage their wives.